cconejov/academic-kickstart-1/content/project/Outlier_detection/index.md

 #   Otherwise, set `slides = ""`.
 slides: ""
 ---
 Currently, a lot of processes cause information that can be gathered as time series.
-Predicting anomalies in the observations also is crucial for decision making.
-Identifying those events in time series is usually complicated, so packages like _Anomalize_ in R brings effective solutions for identifying outliers observations.
+Predict anomalies in the observations also is crucial for determining changes in business patterns and decision making.
+Identifying those events in time series is usually complicated, so package like [anomalize](https://cran.r-project.org/web/packages/anomalize/index.html) in [R](https://cran.r-project.org/) brings effective solutions for identifying outliers observations.
+In this exercise, we use this package for detecting anomalies in the price of [Tesla](https://www.tesla.com/) shares from January 2019 to March 2020.

-Work in progress.